-Recommendation: That the Finance and Audit Committee recommend that Council:
+Recommendation: That Council:

 - 1. approve a review and update of the LEAP program in 2020; and, - refer the review of the program to the Advisory Committee on Accessibility and Inclusiveness to develop recommendations for changes for Council's consideration.

 g.
 Electrification and Geoexchange Options for Reducing Greenhouse Gas Emissions